Skip to main content

 The Laylow, Autograph Collection

 That name is no accident.
-This ultra-modern Honolulu luxury hotel from the Marriott group will turn you into an expert flaneur with hammock chairs, complimentary shave ice, and walking-distance access to Honolulu’s best street scenes.
+This ultra-modern Honolulu luxury hotel from the Marriott group will turn you into an expert flaneur with hammock chairs, complimentary shaved ice, and walking-distance access to Honolulu’s best street scenes.
 They also offer important mainland imports like Stumptown coffee, Slowtide towels, and that monstera wallpaper you’ve been seeing all over Instagram.

 And if you’ve ever wondered how midcentury modern design might translate to a tropical climate, the Laylow is proof that it works.
-You’ll be in the thick of Honolulu
+You’ll be in the thick of Honolulu.

 • Nearest Airport: Daniel K. Inouye Int’l